 Is Freelance Writing Hard?

-Freelance writing involves a lot of hard work and dedication.
+Freelance writing involves a lot of hard work and dedication (it’s a myth that freelance writing is an easy way to make money).
 If you’re not used to working for yourself and sticking to your own schedules, it can be quite difficult.
 It’s also hard for some beginners to find clients.
 The key is to market yourself well, create a strong portfolio, and produce quality work.